 A baby’s brain is not capable of learning to self-soothe; they do not have the brain parts necessary.
 The healthy development of emotion regulation is slow and relies on the consistent and reliable presence of a responsive and attuned caregiver, especially in the critical period of the first three years.
 Emotion regulation skills are still emerging into adulthood; you simply can’t teach them over the course of a couple of nights or weeks in infancy and definitely not by withholding or limiting responsiveness in a parent-led approach.

-The goal is the problem
+The goal of gentle sleep training is the problem

 The inappropriate goal of independent sleep for long chunks of time at as early as 4-6 months old remains.
 In turn, the methods that involve restricting responsiveness and the outcomes both carry risks.